Texas became the first US state to refuse to accept new refugees

-“This is very disappointing and very sad news, and frankly, this is not the Texas that I know,” Al-Sudani said
+“This is very disappointing and very sad news, and to be honest, this is not the Texas I know,” Al-Sudani said.

 Dallas County Judge Clay Jenkins said he met with refugees who previously served as translators or assistants to American soldiers.

-“We have people fleeing violence, people helping us in the war on terror, and they are closing the door for them,” said Jenkins, a Democrat, the county’s chief administrative officer.
+“We have people fleeing the violence, people helping us in the war on terror, and the door is being shut to them,” said Jenkins, a Democrat and the county's chief administrative officer.